Transcobalamin: Structure and function

-Transcobalamin II (TC-2), a nonglycoprotein secretory protein of molecular mass 43 kDa, is encoded in the human by the TCN2 gene.
-TC-2 binds cobalamin once it has been taken up by enterocytes of the terminal ileum and the IF-cobalamin complex has been degraded.
-TC-2 is then involved with the transport of cobalamin to the tissues, where it binds to its plasma membrane receptor (TC-2R), a heavily glycosylated protein with a monomeric molecular mass of 62 kDa, and releases cobalamin to the cells.
+Transcobalamin is a nonglycoprotein secretory protein of molecular mass 43 kDa.
+It is encoded in the human by the TCN2 gene. transcobalamin binds cobalamin once it has been taken up by enterocytes of the terminal ileum and the intrinsic factor–cobalamin complex has been degraded.
+It is then involved with the transport of cobalamin to the tissues, where it binds to its plasma membrane receptor (TC-2R), a heavily glycosylated protein with a monomeric molecular mass of 62 kDa, and releases cobalamin to the cells.